lichengunc/MAttNet/README.md

 ## Prepare submodules and data
 * **Mask R-CNN**: Follow the instructions of my [mask-faster-rcnn](https://github.com/lichengunc/mask-faster-rcnn) repo, preparing everything needed for `pyutils/mask-faster-rcnn`.
+You could use `cv/mrcn_detection.ipynb` to test if you've get Mask R-CNN ready.

 * **REFER data**: Use the download links of [REFER](https://github.com/lichengunc/refer), preparing the images and refcoco/refcoco+/refcocog annotations under `data/`.